ribtoks/listing/README.md

 ## About

 *Listing* is a small and simple service that allows to self-host email subscriptions list on AWS using Lambda, DynamoDB, SES and SNS.
-It handles email list subscribe/unsubscribe actions as well as email bounces and complaints.
+It handles email list subscribe/unsubscribe/confirm actions as well as email bounces and complaints.

 ### What problem it solves?

-All self-hosted email marketing solutions as of today like [tinycampaign](https://github.com/parkerj/tinycampaign), [audience](https://github.com/aniftyco/audience), [mail-for-good](https://github.com/freeCodeCamp/mail-for-good), [colossus](https://github.com/vitorfs/colossus) and others have few problems:
+Self-hosted email marketing solutions one can find today like [tinycampaign](https://github.com/parkerj/tinycampaign), [audience](https://github.com/aniftyco/audience), [mail-for-good](https://github.com/freeCodeCamp/mail-for-good), [colossus](https://github.com/vitorfs/colossus) and others have a few problems:

-*   a need to run a webserver all of the time (resources are not free)
+*   a need to run a webserver all of the time (resources are expensive)
 *   operational overhead (certificate, updates, security)
 *   they solve too many problems at the same time (subscription list, email sending, analytics, A/B testing, email templates)

-There's also [MoonMail](https://github.com/MoonMail/MoonMail) which is kind of a good approximation of a better system, but it is too complex to deploy and it tries to solve all problems at the same time as well.
-Also there is almost no documentation since they are interested in selling SaaS version of it.
+There's also a [MoonMail](https://github.com/MoonMail/MoonMail) which is kind of a good approximation of a better system, but it is too complex to deploy and it tries to solve all problems at the same time as well.
+And there is almost no documentation since they are interested in selling SaaS version of it.

-*Listing* is different.
-It focuses only on subscription list.
+*Listing* is different. **It focuses only on building subscription list.** *Listing* uses AWS Lambda for managing subscribe/unsubscribe/confirm actions as well as bounces/complaints which are very well suited for this task since these are relatively rare events.

 You can achieve analytics and A/B testing using systems like [Google Analytics](https://google.com/analytics) or others.
-Finding good email templates is also not a problem.
-And there are many ways you can send those emails without a need to waste cloud computer resources at all other times.
+Finding [good](https://github.com/InterNations/antwort) [email](https://github.com/leemunroe/responsive-html-email-template) [templates](https://github.com/mailgun/transactional-email-templates) or building ones using [available](http://mosaico.io/) [tools](https://beefree.io/) is also not a problem.
+And there are [many](https://github.com/rykov/paperboy) [ways](https://github.com/Circle-gg/thunder-mail) you can send those emails without a need to waste cloud computer resources at all other times.

-*Listing* uses AWS Lambda for managing subscribe/unsubscribe actions as well as bounces/complaints which are very well suited for this task since they are relatively rare events.

-In order to send the emails to the subscription list managed by *Listing*, you will need a temporary resource (like your own computer or EC2 instance) and any software capable of sending emails via SMTP.
-One could recomment a [paperboy](https://github.com/rykov/paperboy) for that, but you can use even your favorite email client.
+## How to use Listing?

+1. Deploy *Listing* (described below)
+2. Test from the command line that everything works as expected (described below)
+3. Create html form for your website to subscribe to emails using *Listing* Lambda URL

+Everything else (confirmation, unsubscribe) will be handled in the emails or automatically.

+The only thing left to do is to send periodic emails to your subscription list.

 ## Deployment